-Ms. Swati MunjalDirector, Strategic Initiatives & Engagement
+Ms. Swati MunjalDirector, Strategic Initiatives & Student Engagement

 Ms. Swati Munjal has vast professional experience in fields ranging from financial restructuring consultancy, to the high-technology products’ business.
 However, it’s the challenges of instating quality higher-education in India that Swati finds most fulfilling.
 After years of pursuing other goals, she feels it’s her privilege to give back to the system through education.
-As Director, Admissions & Strategic Initiatives at BML Munjal University, Swati enjoys interacting with young minds, learning more about their hopes and ambitions, and identifying deserving talent for opportunities beyond their financial grasp.
+As Director, Strategic Initiatives & Student Engagement at BML Munjal University, Swati enjoys interacting with young minds, learning more about their hopes and ambitions, and identifying deserving talent for opportunities beyond their financial grasp.

 Now based out of New Delhi, Swati has also enjoyed residing in other parts of the country, and the world.
 Those experiences, she believes, helped her develop a truly global and all-embracing outlook to life.
 This is a temperament she hopes to foster in the students of BML Munjal University, as well.
 Her first job, at the prestigious consulting firm PricewaterhouseCoopers, took her travelling all over India, specifically Kerala and the South.
 Later she moved to the US to pursue an MBA, and went on to work for Whirlpool in Michigan.